How Long Does Arrest Stay on Record?

 Arrests will stay on your record forever in most cases, unless the record was sealed in which case it will only be accessible by government agencies.

 People may want to know about a specific individual.
-Knowing how to find someone who was arrested is one way to learn more about them.
+Knowing how to discover the identity of an arrested person is one way to learn more about them.
 Individuals searching for arrest records can use the public records search at the top of this page or contact local law enforcement.

-If you wish to help someone who was arrested, then knowing how to find out what someone was arrested for is necessary.
+If you wish to help someone who was arrested, then knowing how to find out the basis of someone’s arrest is necessary.
 When viewing arrest records obtained through the courts or law enforcement, the reason for the arrest will be listed as part of the arrest record.

 Arrests will stay on background checks forever in most cases.
 Arrests that did not result in convictions are often eligible for sealing.